-The key word for this profession is “virtual,” meaning that an employee can work online from any place that has an internet connection and does not have to be physically present at the office.
-Your Virtual Assistant might not even live in the same country as you do and the work will still get done.
-Such flexibility might benefit both, the employer and the employee because the later can choose a working space that best corresponds to his working style, be it a home or a co-working office, and the former can save a lot of money because there is no need renting any space.
+The keyword for this profession is “virtual,” meaning that an employee can work online from any place that has an internet connection and does not have to be physically present at the office.
+Your Virtual Assistant might not even live in the same country as you do, and the work will still get done.
+Such flexibility might benefit both the employer and the employee because the latter can choose a working space that best corresponds to his working style, be it a home or a co-working office, and the former can save a lot of money because there is no need to renting any space.

-You have too little work for a full-time employee.
+You have too little work for a full-time employee

-If you have some extra work which you don’t have time to do but not enough to hire someone for a full day, hiring a Virtual Assistant is the best option.
-Everyone would agree that it is hard to find a specialist who would be willing to work in an office half a day or only a few hours on some specific tasks, but this is common among the Virtual Assistants.
-Flexibility is one of the essential characteristics of this profession, so the same person can work three hours a day for one company, doing administrative tasks and spend the remaining five hours handling marketing related tasks for another company.
+If you have some extra work that you don’t have time to do but not enough to hire someone for a full day, hiring a Virtual Assistant is the best option.
+Everyone would agree that it is hard to find a specialist who would be willing to work in an office for half a day or only a few hours on some specific tasks, but this is common among Virtual Assistants.
+Flexibility is one of the essential characteristics of this profession, so the same person can work three hours a day for one company, doing administrative tasks, and spend the remaining five hours handling marketing-related tasks for another company.

 If you find yourself in a situation where you not only lack workload for a full-time employee but you also need a specialist in a particular field, hiring a Virtual Assistant can be the best solution.
-Most of the Virtual Assistants have their area of expertise and apart from arranging meetings and booking flights can help on tasks that require extensive knowledge and skills.
+Most Virtual Assistants have their area of expertise, and apart from arranging meetings and booking flights can help with tasks that require extensive knowledge and skills.

 While office employees often work from 9 to 5, Virtual Assistants are very flexible and can work with projects in a different time zone.
 It is also easier to reach them if some unexpected tasks come up and it is urgent to accomplish them.

 Some business owners have doubts about the level of confidentiality one can expect from independent contractors who sometimes have to work with sensitive data.
-Although such doubts are reasonable, you can always ask your Virtual Assistant to sign a Non-Disclosure Agreement which would guarantee that your commercial secrets are safe.
-Also, you should limit the access to sensitive data to the minimum, so that your virtual assistant would only be able to access the information he needs for completing tasks at hand.
+Although such doubts are reasonable, you can always ask your Virtual Assistant to sign a Non-Disclosure Agreement that would guarantee that your commercial secrets are safe.
+Also, you should limit access to sensitive data to a minimum so that your virtual assistant would only be able to access the information he needs to complete the tasks at hand.